 It is natural to feel upset or become defensive when a patient directs their anger toward you.
 However, angry patients don’t want to be told they’re incorrect or that their behavior is not appropriate.
 Rather, they want to be heard.

 To deal with the angry patient, first take a moment to collect yourself.
 Try taking a few deep breaths or even leaving the room to create some space.
 Once you feel level-headed, acknowledge the patient’s grievances.
 Apologize without admitting fault — similar to how you would respond to a negative online review — and ask how the patient thinks the matter would be best resolved.
-For example, you could say: “I understand you’re angry about XYZ, and I’m sorry you feel that way.
+For example, you could say: “I understand you’re angry about XYZ.
 What can I do to help you feel understood?”